jayparekhjp/Multi-Tier-SaaS-Application/README.md

 ## ejs pages
 admin.ejs:
-List all the user information and only available for admin user cart.ejs:
+List all the user information and only available for admin user

+cart.ejs:
-Show the cart for a certain user header.ejs:
+Show the cart for a certain user

+header.ejs:
-Gives an overview of how the website works and shows the users the navigation bar to home page, restaurants page and description page home.ejs:
+Gives an overview of how the website works and shows the users the navigation bar to home page, restaurants page and description page

+home.ejs:
 Home page of our website

 insertAfterPayment.ejs:
-Shows the most recent payment of the user. list.ejs:
+Shows the most recent payment of the user

+list.ejs:
-Shows all the payment history of the user. loin.ejs:
+Shows all the payment history of the user

+loin.ejs:
 Login page

 menu.ejs:
-List menus for restaurants which have different zip code. payment.ejs:
+List menus for restaurants which have different zip code

+payment.ejs:
 For users to make a payment

 search.ejs:
-For users to search and view more information of restuarants. signup.ejs:
+For users to search and view more information of restuarants

+signup.ejs:
 Sign up page

 summary.ejs:
 For users to view the summary of the items in the cart